-- (a) Your AST can represent at least one kind of data. - (b) Your AST can represent at least one combining form. - (c) Your parser can recognize a program consisting of your one kind of data and your one combining form and it produces the appropriate AST. - (d) Your evaluator can evaluate your one combining form using operands consisting of your data, and if necessary, expressions consisting of your data and combining form.
+- (a) Your AST can represent at least one kind of data. - (b) Your AST can represent at least one operation. - (c) Your parser can recognize a program consisting of your one kind of data and your one operation and it produces the appropriate AST. - (d) Your evaluator can evaluate your one operation using operands consisting of your data, and if necessary, expressions consisting of your data and operation.
 In other words, it can recursively evaluate subexpressions, where appropriate.
 Note that it is important that your minimally working interpreter do something, whether that be to compute a value, or write to a file, etc.